What Happens When You Stick Your Head Into a Particle Accelerator

 Exhibit A: Anatoli Petrovich Bugorski, a Russian scientist who has the distinction of being the only person to ever stick his head in a running particle accelerator.
 Shockingly, he also managed to survive the ordeal and, all things considered, came out without too much damage.

-Bugorski was a researcher at the Institute for High Energy Physics in Protvino, working with the Soviet particle accelerator: The Synchrotron U-70.
+Bugorski was a researcher at the Institute for High Energy Physics in Protvino, working with the Soviet particle accelerator- The Synchrotron U-70, one time world record holder for highest energy accelerator.

-The beam itself measured 2000 gray as it entered Bugorski’s skull and about 3000 gray when it exited on the other side.
-A “gray” is an SI unit of energy absorbed from ionizing radiation.
+Whatever was happening in Bugorski’s head as a result of the beam to cause the flash, as for the beam itself, it measured 2000 gray as it entered Bugorski’s skull at the rear of his head and exiting around the front corner of his nose.
+For those unfamiliar, a “gray” is a unit of energy absorbed from ionizing radiation.
 One gray is equal to the absorption of one joule of radiation energy by one kilogram of matter.
-An example where this is commonly used is in X-rays.
-For reference, absorption of over 5 grays at any time usually leads to death within 14 days.
-However, no one before had ever experienced radiation in the form of a proton beam moving at about the speed of light.
+For reference, absorption of over 5 grays at any time usually leads to death within a couple weeks.
+However, no one before had ever experienced radiation in the form of a proton beam moving at close to the speed of light so, naturally, Bugorski was studied closely, with the physicians involved sure their lab rat wouldn’t last long.

-Although the skin on the part of his face and back of his head where the beam hit peeled off over the next few days and the beam had burned through his skull and brain tissue, Bugorski did not die and actually came through it all surprisingly well.
+As for the immediate aftermath, Bugorski’s left half of his face swelled up beyond recognition.
+In the days following, the skin on the part of his face and back of his head where the beam hit peeled off and it was observed via extensive examination that the beam had burned through his skull and brain tissue.

-Despite the beam going through his brain, his intellectual capacity remained the same as before.
+As for his intellectual capacity, this remained seemingly the same as before as far as all tests done on him could tell.
 The few negative health drawbacks he did experience were not life threatening either.
 He lost the hearing in his left ear and experienced a constant unpleasant noise in that ear from then on.
 The left half of his face slowly became paralyzed over the course of the next two years.
-He also gets significantly more fatigued with mental work, though he did go on to get his PhD after this incident.
+He also reported getting significantly more fatigued with mental work, though he did go on to get his PhD after this incident and continued his work as a scientist without apparent issue on the mental capacity front.
 The remaining side effects were occasional absence seizures and later tonic-clonic seizures, though these didn’t show up right away.

 Bonus Facts: